yigitbey/soyouhaveanidea/README.md

 https://github.com/yigitbey/soyouhaveanidea/raw/master/soyouhaveanidea.zip
 Extract zip and right click `soyouhaveanidea` -> Open on first run.

+Executable is not built regularly, for the latest version pull repository.

 ---

 ## Or if you don't want to execute a binary